PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation-deprecated.rst

 Simulation Support in PhotonLib (Deprecated)
 ============================================

+.. attention:: This page details the legacy simulation support.
+For current Java simulation support, see :doc:`/docs/programming/photonlib/simulation`.

 What Is Supported?
 ------------------
 PhotonLib supports simulation of a camera and coprocessor running PhotonVision moving about a field on a robot.